-The University considers its relations with its employees to be good.
-Approximately 6,400 of its employees are covered under seven collective bargaining agreements, represented by ten labor unions.
+Approximately 6,400 of the University's employees are covered under seven collective bargaining agreements, represented by ten labor unions.
 Bargaining units consist of clerical and technical workers; dining service workers; custodians; arborists and gardeners; maintenance tradespersons; police officers; and museum, parking and security guards.
-The collective bargaining agreement with the Harvard University Security, Parking, and Museum Guards' Union is anticipated to expire on April 30, 2022, and the parties are currently in mediation.
+The agreement with Service Employee International Union, Local 32BJ (Arboretum Employees) expired on November 16, 2023, and the parties are currently finalizing terms to extend the agreement to 2027.
 The other collective bargaining agreements have varying expiration dates through 2026.

-In addition, a collective bargaining agreement with the Harvard Graduate Students Union-United Auto Workers, which represents approximately 5,000 student workers, was ratified in November 2021 and expires in 2025.
+The University also has a collective bargaining agreement with the union representing approximately 5,000 graduate student workers.
+This agreement expires in 2025.